joaomelo/arc/README.md

+THIS APP IS IN IT EARLY DEVELOPMENT.
+THE README FILE DECLARES FEATURES YET TO BE DEVELOPED, DO NOT CONSIDER IT AS SOURCE OF CODE DOCUMENTATION.

 # ARC

 ARC is a web app still in early development that aims to help teams manage their work using an asset driven mindset.